eiberham/rustlang-drills/README.md

 ### Installing crates locally

-In order to install a crate to your project you have to type the crate name and desired version in you Cargo.toml file:
+In order to install a crate into your project you have to type the crate name and the desired version in you Cargo.toml file:

 ```console
 [dependencies]